coremedy/learning-from-data-cs1156x/README.md

 # learning-from-data-cs1156x

-All homework for edX class Learning from Data
+All homework for edX class Learning from Data.
 Code is written in Python.